ekamperi/ekamperi.github.io/_posts/2021-06-11-acquisition-functions.md

 {:toc}

 # Introduction
 In a [previous blog post](https://ekamperi.github.io/machine%20learning/2021/05/08/bayesian-optimization.html), we have talked about Bayesian Optimization (BO) as a generic method for optimizing a black-box function, $$f(x)$$, that is a function whose formula we don't know.
-The only thing we can do in this setup, is to ask $$f$$ evaluate at some $$x$$ and observe the output.
+In this setup, the only thing we can do is to ask $$f$$ evaluate at some $$x$$ and observe the output.

 <p align="center">
  <img style="width: 40%; height: 40%" src="{{ site.url }}/images/acquisition_functions/blackbox.png" alt="Blackbox function">
 </p>

 The essential ingredients of a BO algorithm are the **surrogate model** (SM) and the **acquisition function** (AF).
 The surrogate model is often a [Gaussian Process](https://ekamperi.github.io/mathematics/2021/03/30/gaussian-process-regression.html) that can fit the observed data points and quantify the uncertainty of unobserved areas.
 Next, the acquisition function "looks" at the SM and decides what areas are worth exploiting and what areas are worth exploiting.
 So, in areas where $$f(x)$$ is optimal or areas that we haven't yet looked at, AF assumes a high value.
 By finding the $$x$$ that maximizes the acquisition function, we know the next best guess for $$f$$ to try.
 That's right: instead of maximizing directly $$f(x)$$, we instead maximize another function, AF, that is much easier to do and much less expensive.
-So, the steps that follows a BO algorithm are the following.
+So, the steps that a BO algorithm follows are the following.

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/acquisition_functions/bo_flow.png" alt="Blackbox function">
 </p>

 In the following video, the **exploitation** (trying slightly different things that have already been proven to be good solutions) vs. **exploration** (trying totally different things from areas that have not yet been probed) tradeoff is demonstrated.
-Although here $$f(x)$$ is known, in the general case it is not.
+Although here $$f(x)$$ is known, in the general case, it is not.

 <p align="center">
 <video id="movie" width="70%" height="70%" preload controls>